BlackCapCoder/better-google/README.md

 ![](vim.gif)

+Video with all features and more pixels: https://youtu.be/qxy6khjRoHo

 ### mediarule.css

 Somehow Google doesn't have media rules for thin screen widths - this adds that.
 This is also where I threw the css for `vim.js`